-Domestic Violence - Courtroom 305
+Domestic Violence Court - Courtroom 305

-Emergency Orders of Protection - Monday, Wednesday, & Friday - 1:30 pm am - 12:00 pm.
+Emergency Orders of Protection Monday through Friday - 1:30 pm

-- Emergency Orders of Protection will be heard on Monday, Wednesday and Friday through July 10, 2020.
-Beginning July 13, 2020.
-We will resume hearings for EOP's Monday Friday at 1:30. - Only one Petitioner at a time will be allowed in the courtroom. - Option will be given for Attorneys and parties to appear via Zoom conference.
+- Emergency Orders of Protections will be heard in person Monday through Friday at 1: 30 pm. - All pleadings and paperwork must be completed and turned in by 11:30 am. - Only one Petitioner at a time will be allowed in the Courtroom. - Options will be given to attorneys and parties to appear via Zoom Conference.

-Plenary Orders of Protection/ Motion Hearings - Monday, Wednesday & Friday - 8:30 am - 12:00pm Tuesday and Thursday - 8:30
+Plenary Orders of Protections/Motion Hearings Monday through Wednesday 8:30 am - 12:00 pm

-- All Plenary Orders of Protection Hearings will be scheduled for Zoom conference.
-Parties are required to call in at their scheduled time.
-Any witness must be available to participate when the case is called. - Any party unable to utilize Zoom for video or telephone conference must file a written motion prior to the scheduled hearing date. - Witnesses and Interpreters will be also be required to appear via Zoom.
+- All Plenary Orders of Protection hearings will be conducted by Zoom Conference. - Parties are required to log in at the scheduled time.
+Any witness must be available to participate when the case is called. - Any party unable to participate by Zoom must file a written motion prior to the scheduled hearing date. - Witnesses and interpreters will also be required to participate via Zoom Conference.

-Domestic Violence Misdemeanors - Friday 8:30 am -12:00 pm
+Domestic Violence Misdemeanors Friday 8:30 am - 12:00 pm

-- Diversion Participants: Defendants who are in compliant status with Group Interventions and Tasc will not be required to appear.
-Cases will be continued 90 days until completion.
-Court may schedule a Zoom Court Appearances if necessary.
-If a Petition to Terminate from Diversion is filed by the State, in court appearance will be required. - Counsel may appear on behalf of client for status conferences. - Appearance times will be staggered. - Option for attorneys to appear virtually on cases set for plea or status. - No more than 10 people will be allowed in the courtroom at a time.
+• Diversion Participants: Diversion participants will appear by Zoom Conference.
+Parties must log on by 8:30 am on the scheduled court date.
+If a Petition to Terminate is filed by the State, in court appearance will be required.
+Group Interventions and TASC representatives will be available by Zoom.

+- Counsel may appear on behalf of client for status conferences. - Appearances will be staggered. - No more that 10 people will be allowed in the courtroom at a time.

-FAMILY DIVISION
+FAMILY/DOMESTIC RELATIONS DIVISION